 Some horses can handle all racing conditions equally but this type of runner is usually the extremely honest campaigner that always tries 100%.
 Many horses ‘turn it up’ on an unfavorable track condition and most have a preference for wet or dry, but rarely both.
 Those horses that perform well on all track surfaces probably race in a range of around a 5kg margin with their preferrred track suiting best and the worst maybe 5kg less (around 3 lengths) but in today's racing an astute trainer can place one of these types in a weaker race and still win on a less preferred track condition.

-Often horses get that wet track win in a maiden and look suited in the wet but actually the horse simply outclassed the field and was a "duffer" in the wet.
-I remember going to a Kyneton meeting many years ago when on-course bookmakers were the only way for fixed price betting with the plan to back one horse as unbeatable in the last.
-On the way to the track the heavens opened with the rain at full pelt falling from before race 1 until the 'special' was due to run in the last race.
-Amidst the doom and gloom of constant rain, the horse I went there to back became less and less the top bet as he was a complete no-hoper in the wet.
-By race 8, the track would be classified as a bottomless heavy 10 and all hope of the top bet gone.
+Often horses get that wet track win in a maiden and look suited in the wet but actually the horse simply outclassed the field and is actually a "duffer" in the wet.
+I remember going to a Kyneton meeting many years ago when on-course bookmakers were the only way for fixed price betting with the plan to back one horse in the last as if unbeatable.
+On the way to the track the heavens opened with rain at full pelt falling from before race 1 until the 'special' was due to run in the somewhat damp last race.
+Amidst the doom and gloom of constant rain, the pitter patter of raindrops on the old shed of a grandstand the horse I went there to back became less and less the top bet as he was a complete and utter no-hoper in the wet.
+By race 8, the track would be classified as a bottomless heavy 10. maybe as 12 in New Zealand and all hope of the top bet gone.

-It is crucial to have a solid idea of the track rating at any meeting and one way to achieve this is by using a time at the current meeting from an early race but be wary of muddying the whole process by using times in small fields (a final 600m time is probably more useful at tracks that have sectional times).
+It is crucial to have a solid idea of the track rating at any meeting and one way to achieve this is by using a time at the current meeting from an early race but be wary of muddying, excuse the pun, the whole process by using times in small fields (a final 600m time is probably more useful at tracks that have sectional times).